MadBomber/aia/man/aia.1.md

 : This is a required argument.

 *CONTEXT_FILES*
 : This is an optional argument.
-One or more files can be added to the prompt as context for the backend gen-AI tool to process.
+One or more files can be added to the prompt as context for the LLM to process.

 ## OPTIONS

 `--chat`
-: begin a chat session with the backend after the initial prompt response;  will set --no-out_file so that the backend response comes to STDOUT.
+: begin a chat session with the LLM after the initial prompt response;  will set --no-out_file so that the LLM response comes to STDOUT.
 After the initial prompt is processed, you will be asked to provide a follow up.
 Just enter whatever is appropriate terminating your input with a RETURN.
-The backend will provide a response to you follow up and ask you again if you have another follow up.
-This back and forth chatting will continue until you enter a RETURN without any other content - an empty follow up prompt.
+The LLM will provide a response to your follow up and ask you again if you have another follow up.
+This back and forth chatting will continue until you enter `exit` or a control-D to terminate the session.
 You may also enter a directive to be processed after which another follow up is requested.
-If you have the `--shell` and/or the `--erb` options set you may use those tools within your follow up to provide dynamic content.
+If you have the `--shell` and/or the `--erb` options set you may use those tools within your follow up to provide dynamic content durning your chat session.

-`--cm --code_model` *MODEL_NAME*
-: Specifies which LLM model to use when processing programming-related prompts.
-This model should be optimized for tasks like code analysis, generation, and review.
-If not specified, the default general-purpose model will be used.

 `--completion` *SHELL_NAME*
 : Show completion script for bash|zsh|fish - default is nil